kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Testing-Processes.md

 ## Pull Request Testing

 All changes to Kokkos are introduced via pull requests against the github.com develop branch of Kokkos.
-Pull requests are tested using GitHub actions workflow, as well as external testing servers.
+Pull requests are tested using GitHub actions workflows, as well as external testing servers.

 In order to be merged two conditions must be met: